treyhunner/treyhunner.github.com/source/_posts/2019-03-18-making-the-most-of-the-pycon-sprints.markdown

 If the maintainer of the project your sprinting on is in the room they're likely there because **they want to help you contribute to their project**.
 On day 1 of sprints, project maintainers tend to prioritize helping you over writing their own code.
 **Please don't forget to ask for help when you need it**.

+Also if you're stuck on laptop setup issues, the PyCon sprint coordinators will be hosting **a help desk during the first day of sprints** (on Monday).
+The help desk is a great place to get yourself unstuck when you have a general issue that could use another set of eyes.

 If you're at the sprints to learn, you do want to struggle *some*.
 Struggling is a great way to learn, but don't let yourself flounder for too long on issues that aren't your area of expertise.